 As a patient of Montrose DDS, you will be afforded the latest technology in orthodontics treatment with Invisalign.
-Invisalign uses a system of aligners.
+Invisalign uses a system of flexible, removable clear aligners.
 Treatment consists of wearing upper and lower aligners for 1-2 weeks to prepare your teeth for the next set of aligners.
 The aligners slowly move your teeth into the corrected position.
 Most see improvements in just a few weeks.

 Invisalign Provide Subtle & Lasting Change

 Millions of Americans suffer from sleep-disordered breathing, including snoring and sleep apnea.
 For many people, snoring isn't just a nuisance, it's a sign of an underlying medical problem.
 If you feel tired even after a full night's sleep, poor sleep quality may be to blame.

 Traditional treatments for sleep apnea and snoring have been to wear a CPAP or oral appliance to bed every night, forever!
 These treatments are effective but treat the symptoms of sleep apnea, not the source of the problem.
 Other options were invasive surgeries that often caused ongoing pain.
 Now there is a non-invasive, non-surgical, gentle and effective way to reduce sleep disordered breathing.

 The Vivos system works to actually reduce the cause of sleep apnea, not just its symptoms.
 After completing therapy, many patients feel more rested and alert than they have in years, and some don't even need to use a CPAP anymore.

 Call Montrose DDS to setup your airway and sleep dentistry consultation to see if you are a candidate for the Vivos system.

 Learn more about the Vivos system here: https://vivoslife.com/